dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

     >**Note**: You have the option to set -DomainAccountType to **ComputerAccount** (computer object) or **ServiceLogonAccount** (user object).
 Both objects will work but watch for password change policies.
 In this example we are using ServiceLogonAccount because the user object is setup automatically with **Password never expires**.

-12. Confirm the object was created successfully in **Active Directory Users and Computers**.
+13. Confirm the object was created successfully in **Active Directory Users and Computers**.

-13. Confirm that the feature is enabled.
+14. Confirm that the feature is enabled.

         ```
         $storageaccount = Get-AzStorageAccount -ResourceGroupName $ResourceGroupName -Name $StorageAccountName
         ```

-14. List the directory service of the selected service account
+15. List the directory service of the selected service account.

         ```
         $storageAccount.AzureFilesIdentityBasedAuth.DirectoryServiceOptions
         ```

-15. List the directory domain information if the storage account has enabled AD authentication for file shares
+16. List the directory domain information if the storage account has enabled AD authentication for file shares.

     ```
     $storageAccount.AzureFilesIdentityBasedAuth.ActiveDirectoryProperties
     ```

-16. You can also confirm activation with your domain by navigating to the Azure portal, going to the storage account and selecting **Configuration** under **Settings**.
+17. You can also confirm activation with your domain by navigating to the Azure portal, going to the storage account and selecting **Configuration** under **Settings**.
 Refer to the group on Active Directory (AD), as shown in the example below.

 You have now successfully enabled AD authentication over SMB and assigned a custom role that provides access to an Azure file share with an AD identity.